open-cogsci/osdoc/content/pages/manual/structure/coroutines.md

 title: Doing things in parallel

-Coroutines run multiple items in parallel--or, to be more exact, they run items in rapid alternation in a way that looks parallel.
+Coroutines run multiple items in parallel—or, to be more exact, they run items in rapid alternation in a way that looks parallel.
 Not all items support coroutines.

 [TOC]